superluminar-io/aws_fundamentals_workshop/docs/labs/lab_2/1_hands_on_iam.md

     /dev/stdout
 ```

 Replace `FUNCTION_NAME` with the name or ARN of your Lambda function.
-You can find this in the AWS CloudFormation Console or from the CDK output.
+You can find this in the AWS Lambda Console or from the Pulumi output.
 Don't forget to also replace `PROFILE_NAME` with your profile.

 c.
 Check the terminal for the function's response.
 You should see an error message indicating a 500 error for the S3 PutObject action. `"Error writing file"`